 Despite these obstacles, a crowd of nearly 1,000 took off from Patriots Point, bounded across the Silas Pearman Bridge, wound through the streets of Charleston and finished the 10-kilometer race at the Battery.
 Their strenuous efforts that day were the beginning of what would become a premier, annual celebration, not only for Mount Pleasant and Charleston but for the entire Lowcountry and beyond, drawing tens of thousands of runners and walkers from around the world.

-March 31, 2012, will mark the 35th edition of the Cooper River Bridge Run, now on its third bridge: the Silas Pearman for two years, the Grace Memorial from 1980 to 1994, the Pearman again from 1995 to 2005 and the Arthur Ravenel Jr. Bridge since 2006.
+This year will mark the 36th edition of the Cooper River Bridge Run, now on its third bridge: the Silas Pearman for two years, the Grace Memorial from 1980 to 1994, the Pearman again from 1995 to 2005 and the Arthur Ravenel Jr. Bridge since 2006.
 Runners have adjusted to different routes and survived a variety of weather issues, but they have kept coming in massive numbers.

-Organizers expect about 43,000 people for the 2012 race, which will raise thousands of dollars for area charities and contribute immensely to the local economy.
+Organizers expect more than 40,000 people for the 2013 race, which will raise thousands of dollars for area charities and contribute immensely to the local economy.
 This Lowcountry-altering event grew from one man’s simple vision of promoting personal health.

 Dr. Marcus Newberry was the dean of the College of Medicine at the Medical University of South Carolina in Charleston in 1977.
 He had been in the Lowcountry since 1971, and during his residency training had, he admitted, packed on some extra weight, so he began running to get in shape.
 While visiting family in Cleveland, Ohio, he discovered that the local Bonne Bell plant had a running track for its employees, complete with rolling hills.